OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

 3. In Microsoft APIs under Select an API label, select the particular service and give the following permissions,

-Under “Commonly used Microsoft APIs”,
+    * Under “Commonly used Microsoft APIs”,

-Select “Microsoft Graph”, then select **Delegated permissions** and check the following permissions,
+    * Select “Microsoft Graph”, then select **Delegated permissions** and check the following permissions,

-    * Group.Read.All
+        1. **Group.Read.All**

-    * User.Read
+    * then select **Application permissions** and check the following permissions,

-then select **Application permissions** and check the following permissions,
+        1. **Group.Read.All**

-    * Group.Read.All
+        2. **User.Read.All**

-    * User.Read.All
+    * Click on **Add Permissions** to commit your changes.

-Click on **Add Permissions** to commit your changes.
+    > Please refer to [Solution overview](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Solution-overview) for more details about the above permissions.

 5. If you are logged in as the Global Administrator, click on the “Grant admin consent for %tenant-name%” button to grant admin consent, else inform your Admin to do the same through the portal or follow the steps provided here  to create a link and sent it to your Admin for consent.

-6. Global Administrator can also grant consent using following link: https://login.microsoftonline.com/common/adminconsent?client_id= <%appId%>
+6. Global Administrator can also grant consent using following link: https://login.microsoftonline.com/common/adminconsent?client_id= <%appId%>.
+Please replace the %appId% with the `Application (client) ID` of Microsoft Teams bot app (from above).

 # Step 3: Deploy to your Azure subscription
 1. Click on the "Deploy to Azure" button below.